porter-dev/porter-archive/docs/developing/analytics.md

 The [analytics package](https://github.com/porter-dev/porter/tree/master/internal/analytics) is currently dependent on Segment, so to use it you need to add your segment key via an environment variables `SEGMENT_CLIENT_KEY` in the `docker/.env` file.
 See [this link](https://segment.com/docs/connections/find-writekey/) for information on how to retrieve your key.

-This package is divided in four files:
+This package is divided in five files:

 - segment.go